zerollzeng/tiny-tensorrt/README.md

 also see [tensorrt-zoo](https://github.com/zerollzeng/tensorrt-zoo), it implement some common computer vision model with tiny tensor_rt, it has serveral good samples

-# Support layer
+# Extra Support layer
 - upsample with custom scale, under test with yolov3.
 - yolo-det, last layer of yolov3 which sum three scales output and generate final result for nms. under test with yolov3.
-- PRELU, under test with openpose.
+- PRELU, under test with openpose and mtcnn.

 # Acknowledgement